John-keno/Intro-to-API-v3/README.md

-# Notes API Version 2
+# Notes API Version 3

 ## Project Description

-This is a simple REST API that demonstrates basic CRUD operations.
-The API allows users to manage notes and their categories.
+This is a simple REST API that demonstrates basic Authentication using JWT and CRUD operations.
+The API allows authenticated users to manage notes and their categories.

 ## Available Routes

+### Authentication Routes

+- `POST /v2/api/auth/register` - Register new User with email and password
+- `POST /v2/api/auth/login` - Login already Registered users with email and password

 ### Notes Routes